diffix/pg_diffix/README.md

 ### `make installcheck`

 Once you have a running server with the extension installed, execute `make installcheck` to run the tests.
-You must ensure all the required permissions to have this succeed, for example:
+You must ensure you have all the required permissions for this to succeed, for example:

 1. In your `pg_hba.conf` your PostgreSQL superuser to have `trust` authentication `METHOD`. `systemctl restart postgresql.service` in case you needed to modify
 2. Invoke using `PGUSER=<postgres-superuser> make installcheck`